apache/apisix-website/website/blog/2021/08/10/apisix-nginx.md

 The open source version of Nginx matches requests based on three different containers.

-1. the `server_name` configuration in the static hash table is matched to the requested `Host` domain name
+1. The `server_name` configuration in the static hash table is matched to the requested `Host` domain name
 2. Next, the location in the static Trie prefix tree is configured to match the requested URI

     ![Matching process for location prefix tree 2](https://static.apiseven.com/202108/1631170657240-31bb3ff3-ee3b-4831-99ff-77cab1d6e298.png)